| | Ray Kurzweil:

 Doctorates and honors from three U.S. presidents.
 He has received

+seven national and international film awards.
 Kurzweil is a widely sought speaker and has given

 keynote presentations at many leading venues, including the Microsoft